diskoverdata/diskover-docs/source_files/install_ova.md

 🔴  Install your license files as explained in the [software activation chapter](https://docs.diskoverdata.com/diskover_installation_guide_ova/#software_activation).

-🔴  You will need to mount the file system(s) of interest to the virtual machine then start indexing.
+🔴  You will need to mount the file system(s) of interest to the virtual machine and then start indexing.
 You can create a [scheduled index task by following these instructions](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#managing-diskover-tasks-via-the-task-panel).

 🔴  Or you can manually initiate an index: